 - Learn from faculty with experience in the field

 - Will prepare you for work in a wide range of organizations and industries

-- Credits can be transferred into the online MS in Communication program, should you choose to complete a full master’s degree
+- Credits can be transferred into the online MS in Strategic and Digital Communication program, should you choose to complete a full master’s degree